Moultonborough Falls Conservation Area

 By 1900, Moultonborough Falls had lost its claim to being the center of town, when Moultonborough Corner had grown into a firmly established village with its stores, post office, church, library, Grange, physicians, a lawyer and the seat of town government.

-The current effort to purchase this property has an historical value, in addition to the conservation value for wildlife habitats and water quality.
+The property has an historical value, in addition to the conservation value for wildlife habitats and water quality.